Driver Training for Snowfields Access

 - Snowbound road descent techniques, accident avoidance, skid recovery.

 - Alpine parking.

 - Day 1 (afternoon): Motel classroom slide show, vehicle/chain familiarisation, Canadian ice road video critique, optional dinner at local pub.

-- Day 2 (morning): Pre-checks, drive South Face road/radio commentary, entry ascent/descent, timed chain fitting, lunch at Mt Baw Baw Village.
+- Day 2 (morning): Pre-checks, drive South Face road/radio commentary, entry ascent/descent, practice chain fitting, lunch at Mt Baw Baw Village.

-- Day 2 (afternoon): Drive Mt Baw Baw Tourist Road/radio commentary, entry ascent/descent, timed chain fitting, Alaskan ice road video critique.
+- Day 2 (afternoon): Drive Mt Baw Baw Tourist Road/radio commentary, entry ascent/descent, Alaskan ice road video critique, dinner at motel.

 - Own coach or bus* (with maximum two trainee drivers per vehicle)

 - Driver: Heavy vehicle licence (VicRoads), Driver Accreditation Certificate (Taxi Services Commission), National Driver Work Diary.